-Clustered around the established CEO, COO, and CFO roles is a whole new line of commander-in-chiefs: but, rather than overseeing overall business digital strategy, these roles steer the increasingly elaborate data and tech operations of the world’s biggest firms.
+Clustered around the established CEO, COO, and CFO roles is a whole new line of commander-in-chiefs, like the emerging CDO.
+These roles steer the increasingly elaborate data and tech operations of the world’s biggest firms.

 The Traditional Players